 Accommodation and WiFi

-WiFi availability is limited at the Turtle Conservation sites, so we recommend purchasing a local SIM card with a data plan for an unlocked mobile phone during your program orientation in San José if you want to keep connected.
+WiFi is unavailable at the Turtle Conservation site, so we recommend purchasing a local SIM card for an unlocked mobile phone during your program orientation in San José if you want to keep connected.

 Volunteers on the Turtle Conservation project are served three meals a day.
 These will be mainly Costa Rican style dishes and light vegetarian meals like:

 - Rice, beans, plantains fresh fruit and vegetables